-Interview With an Alternative Medicine Professor
+Interview With an Integrative Medicine Educator

 "The field of integrative medicine has grown tremendously in the last decade.
 As research continues to support the effectiveness of integrative therapies such as acupuncture, nutritional therapy, exercise, botanical medicine and mind-body medicine, to name a few, the field will continue to grow and earn credibility in the world of mainstream medicine.
 As such, entry into integrative health programs has become increasingly competitive.

 "In addition to possessing a strong scientific background in areas such as human biology and chemistry, students interested in integrative medicine must also possess (or be willing to learn) interpersonal skills such as intercultural competency, emotional intelligence, self-reflective skills, ethics, teamwork and professional communication.
 These skills are becoming increasingly important as we are faced with a more diverse and sophisticated patient population.

 "Managing patient health care and carrying the responsibility for life and death situations requires a unique combination of humility, confidence and of course, medical skill.
 Learners who can adapt to the rapidly changing field of health care, are interested in the intersection of technology and medicine, and are willing to engage in lifelong learning while remaining humble will be the most successful practicing integrative medicine."